About Us

 PoliciesWe have included here some of our more recent or updated policies.
 It is not a complete list, we are in the process of adding more information to our site and will include our full list of policies and procedures in the near future.
 Specific questions about The Listening Ear’s full policies and procedures can be directed to our email contactus@theear.org.

 Background Check Policy and ProcedureThe Listening Ear Crisis Intervention Center will conduct background checks on all applicants.
-Additionally, background checks will be completed annually on all current volunteers.
-Individuals listed on the sexual offender registry will be excluded from any participation at the Listening Ear.

 Any current or future staff member whose background check reveals conviction(s) of felony or misdemeanors including, but not limited to embezzlement, fraud, assault of a violent or sexual nature, stalking, domestic violence, and violent misdemeanors will be reviewed by the Background Review Committee, (BRC), to determine whether or not they are eligible to volunteer.